What is overdraft protection?

 If you choose to enroll in any form of overdraft protection, stay vigilant and remember to replenish your savings regularly.
 After all, you’re saving for a reason, so make sure your “backup” account doesn’t become an extension of your checking account.

-As an added measure to provide our customers with better, affordable options to manage overdrafts, we’ve also introduced CoverDraft: a fee-free temporary line of defense of up to $100 for accidental checking account overdrafts.
-This covers most transactions (debit card purchases, cash back from merchants, automatic payments, transfers initiated at other institutions, and checks or transfers you initiated before overdrafting), but some transactions aren’t covered (sending money via Zelle® or wire transfer, ATM withdrawals and online transfers between Ally Bank accounts).
+As an added measure to provide our customers with better, affordable options to manage overdrafts, we’ve also introduced CoverDraft: a fee-free temporary line of defense of up to $250 for checking account overdrafts.
+This covers most common transactions (debit card purchases, bill payments and checks and transfers initiated at other financial institutions), but some transactions aren’t covered (sending money via Zelle® or wire transfer, ATM withdrawals and online transfers between Ally Bank accounts).

 CoverDraft acts as a safety net.
-Keep in mind, it’s not a line of credit or a guarantee.
-If your purchase isn’t covered for any reason ( let’s say the transaction exceeds your CoverDraft limit, for example), it will be declined – but we’ll never charge you an overdraft fee.
+Keep in mind, it’s a service - not a line of credit or a guarantee.
+If your purchase isn’t covered for any reason (let’s say the transaction exceeds your CoverDraft limit, for example), it will be declined – but we’ll never charge you an overdraft fee.

 Alleviate life’s stressful money moments